TheInfiniteKind/moneydance_open/python_scripts/toolbox/install-readme.txt

 list_future_reminders:                  View future reminders on screen.
 Allows you to set the days to look forward

-net_account_balances:                   Puts a small 'widget' on the Home Page.
-Displays the total of selected account balances
+net_account_balances:                   Homepage / summary screen widget.
+Display the total of selected Account Balances

-                                        It's also a demo of how to create a true runtime Python extension and a HomePageView widget
+total_selected_transactions:            One-click.
+Shows a popup total of the register txn amounts selected on screen

 extension_tester:                       Demo extension/scripts for coders wanting to build Moneydance Python extensions